isralduke/portfolio-11ty/src/projects/step-counter-app.md

 ### Additional Info

-Duffy is a free app and you can <a href="https://apps.apple.com/us/app/duffy-steps-complication/id1207581673" >get Duffy at the App Store</a> for your Apple Watch and iPhone.
+Duffy is a free app and you can [get Duffy at the App Store](https://apps.apple.com/us/app/duffy-steps-complication/id1207581673) for your Apple Watch and iPhone.
 I worked with <a  href="http://www.bigbluefly.com/duffy">Patrick Rills, the developer of Duffy</a>, as we iteratively update the app.

 ### Target Audience